VirgilSecurity/virgil-sdk-net/documentation/guides/configuration/server.md

 await virgil.Cards.PublishAsync(importedCard);
 ```

-At the Virgil Services, the Virgil Card(s) will be also signed.
+At the Virgil Services, the Virgil Cards will be also signed.
 Developers can verify the signature of the Virgil Card owner, the Virgil Services, and the Application Server at any time.